nextcloud/news/docs/developer/External-Api.md

 * **fingerprint**: 64 ASCII characters, hash that is used to determine if an item is the same as an other one.
 The following behavior should be implemented:
   * Items in a stream (e.g. All items, folders, feeds) should be filtered so that no item with the same fingerprint is present.
   * When marking an item read, all items with the same fingerprint should also be marked as read.
+* **contentHash**: 64 ASCII characters, used to determine if the item on the client is up to or out of date.
+The difference between the contentHash and the fingerprint attribute is that contentHash is always calculated from a stable set of attributes (title, author, url, publishedAt, updatedAt, enclosure, body) whereas the fingerprint is calculated from a set of attributes depending on the feed.
+The reason for this is that some feeds use different URLs for the same article so you would not want to include the URL as uniqueness criteria in that case.
+If the fingerprint was used for syncing however, an URL update would never reach the client.

 ### Full
 A full item contains the full content: